uestc-liuyijing/uestc-liuyijing.github.io/content/en/news/index.md

 * One paper "Efficient Federated Learning in Wireless Networks With Incremental Model Quantization and Uploading" has been published in IEEE Transactions on Network Science and Engineering (IEEE TNSE), Jan.
 2025.

 * One paper "Adaptive Clustering-Based Straggler-Aware Federated Learning in Wireless Edge Networks" has been published in IEEE Transactions on Communications (IEEE TCOM), June.
 2024.

-* We won the first prize in VisDrone 2019 challenge, ICCVW 2019.